 With a constant focus on value, Mr. Lancaster is driven to help business owners enhance business operations whether in pursuing a successful exit strategy or achieving enhanced lasting profits.

 Bruce is a proud Aggie having earned both his BBA and MBA from Texas A&M University.
-He is a CPA licensed to practice in Texas as well as a Chartered Global Management Accountant.
-Outside his role at GaP, he is active in the community serving as President of the Board of Trustees for Family Promise of Bryan/College Station, a charity supporting homeless children and their families.
-In addition, Bruce serves in various leadership roles in his church.
+He is also a CPA licensed to practice in Texas.
+Outside his role at GaP, he has a long history of community activity serving on the Board of various charitable organizations as well as in leadership roles in his church.